Lauren Alaina: Other ventures

 In 2021, Alaina starred in the film, Roadhouse Romance, which premiered on September 11, 2021.

-She was a contestant on Beyond the Edge, a CBS survival competition series that premiered in March 2022.
+She was a contestant on Beyond the Edge, a survival competition series that premiered in March 2022.
 She tore her ligament, ending her time on the show, later admitting that her exit was the right call.

 Personal life

 Alaina's parents divorced in 2013.
-Her father is a recovering alcoholic and has been sober since October 2013.
+Her father was a recovering alcoholic who got sober in October 2013.
 Both her parents remarried.
+In 2018, her stepfather died from cancer.
+Her father died in 2024.

 Throughout her teen years, Alaina struggled with bulimia.
 She said in a 2016 Rolling Stone interview, "I had an eating disorder for like four years, and I was just lost" and "I found myself in these last few years, through music and family and good people around me."

 Alaina is a Christian and often states that she lives for Jesus Christ.

 In 2012, Alaina began dating Alexander Hopkins.
 In July 2018, the couple announced that they had become engaged.
 In January 2019, they announced that they had split after six years.
-She was in a relationship with comedian John Crist from May to September 2019.
+She was in a relationship with comedian John Crist for several months in 2019.
 In November 2022, she announced her engagement to Cam Arnold.
+The couple married on February 4, 2024, and announced that they were expecting their first child after revealing her pregnancy in her music video for "Those Kind of Women".
+On June 11, 2025, their daughter was born.